 Next, write down 5 things you are grateful for, or appreciate, about that person.

-Taking the time to look inwardly and appreciate what you have built momentum and motivation and makes you a lot happier.
+Taking the time to look inwardly and appreciate what you have is essential.

 When we are excited and motivated about the things we are doing, we bring high levels of energy.

 Spend more time doing the things that excite and motivate you.

 High levels of energy produce continual growth and give you higher levels of confidence.